monome/iii/README.md

 Discussion happens at the [repository](https://github.com/monome/iii/discussions).

-_note: this repository is not for the firmware itself, which we have not yet determined how / if to license._
+_note: this repository is not for the firmware itself, which we have not yet determined the license._